bob-gray/serviceberry/website/docs/service-tree.md

 Some plugins like logging are often best at the root of your service.
 If you call `trunk.use(handler)` you can add plugins at the service root so that all requests into the service pass through these plugins.
-You can also call `trunk.catch(handler)` to add error handlers to the service root.
+You can also call `trunk.cope(handler)` to add error handlers to the service root.

 Lets create a quick example using [`serviceberry-logger`](https://www.npmjs.com/package/serviceberry-logger).